surveycto/scto-encryption/docs/crypto.md

 **Encrypted(token: `byte`, version: `int`, timestamp: `bytes`, iv: `bytes`, ciphertext: `bytes`, hmac: `bytes`) -> Encrypted**

-While this is available, we strongly recommend creating objects with this class using the [static method below](#static-method), so it properly retrieve all of the needed data from the **token**.
+While this is available, we strongly recommend creating objects with this class using the [static method below](#static-method), so it properly retrieves all of the needed data from the **token**.

 #### Static method